vlkofly/Fastq-to-vcf/README.md

 Example how to run the script: `python3 ~/Fastq-to-vcf/1_mapreads.py -samplenames sn.tsv -wd "pwd" -datadir ../fastq_data -trial t -ref fullpath_to_reference_folder`

 ### 2_callvars.py
-#### This script takes the bam files from previous step and proceeds with per individual variant calling via the GATK tool 'HaplotypeCaller.
+#### This script takes the bam files from previous step and proceeds with per individual variant calling via the GATK tool 'HaplotypeCaller'.
 - All following steps use GATK (ver.
 3.7)

 You have to supply a -ploidyfile with one column of samplenames and second column with ploidy level 2/4.